Takeaways from Pete Hegseth’s contentious confirmation hearing

 Hegseth’s nomination has been imperiled by multiple allegations that have emerged since he was tapped for the Pentagon role in November, including sexual assault, excessive drinking in the workplace and mismanagement of his nonprofits.

-He initially appeared to be in jeopardy as Republican senators, including Sen. Joni Ernst of Iowa, initially expressed concerns.
+He initially appeared to be in jeopardy as Republican senators, including Ernst, expressed concern.
 But Trump has stood by his pick, and skeptical GOP senators have largely backed down amid a concerted campaign among Trump-allied activists to target Republicans who oppose his nominees.

 Hegseth dismissed the allegations during Tuesday’s hearing as false and anonymous attacks that were orchestrated by a “coordinated smear campaign.”